 He will cover short passes over the middle and run with running backs if they go out into a route.

-Depending on their scheme, coaches may decide to use a safety as their nickelback or even a cornerback.
+Depending on their scheme, coaches may use a safety as their nickelback or even a cornerback.

 Qualities Of A Good Safety In Football